 DOMLEC explained that there are a number of generators that are due to be retired.
 Some of the generators are not operating efficiently and the company is undertaking load-shedding, and the maintenance costs of these generators are extremely high.
 Upon final commissioning of the 10MW Geothermal plant, some of DOMLEC's old thermal generators will be retired.

-DOMLEC Capital Investment Plan is considered sustainable
+DOMLEC Capital Investment Plan is considered sustainable as per the IRC's modifications.

 Consultation Question No. 4: